fminiati/apecode/README.md

     enum class LineShape : char { delta = 0,  gaussian = 1, lorentzian = 2, pseudovoigt = 3 };

-    enum class LineBroadening : char { none = 0, thermal = 1 /*, turbulent = 2, collisional = 3 */ };
+LineShape determines the shape of the emission line.
+Gaussian and Lorentzian shapes have their usual meaning while a pseudo-Voigt shape is a linear combination thereof.
+In these cases the line's full-width-at-half-maximum is assumed to be set by a thermal broadening mechansmism.

-LineShape determines the shape of the emission line and LineBroadening the function calculating the full-width-at-half-maximum.
-This polymorphic behavior is expressed through the implementation of a function template whose template parameters are object classes with static function providing the required functionality.
-This takes us to the second main API for computing the plasma emission spectrum shown below.
-Notice that objects classes for the default cases enlisted in the above enum types (LineShape and LineBroadening) are already provided (in Util.h).
-However, this second API enables the user to specify arbitrary line shape and broadening mechanism through template parameters of their own definition.
+In case this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the line's full-width-at-half-maximum) of their own choice.
+This second API is provided by a function template whose template parameters are object classes with static function expressing the required functionality (in fact the first API calls this function using objects classes for the default cases enlisted in the above enum types LineShape which can be found in Util.h).
 The second API is as follows (function parameters with the same name have the same meaning as above):

     template <typename LineProfile<typename Shape, typename Broadening, bool PseudoContBrd>> void emission_spectrum(std::vector<Real> &a_spectrum,